Sparse Covariance Neural Networks: Generic True Covariance

 \underline{\textit{Sparsification error.}} This term decreases as the sampling probabilities $p_{ij} \to 1$, corresponding to an improved stability but a lower sparsification.
 This indicates a trade-off between the perturbation effect caused by the covariance sparsification error and the computational cost saved by the stochastic sparsification.
-The stability constant depends on the filter Lipschitz constant $P$, the data dimension $N$, and the coupling between the covariance values $\hat{c}_{ij}$ and the sampling probabilities $p_{ij}$, i.e., $Q$.
-A larger $P$ allows for a higher filter discriminability as the frequency response can change more quickly but leads to worse stability.
+The stability constant depends on the filter Lipschitz constant $P_{gi}$, the data dimension $N$, and the coupling between the covariance values $\hat{c}_{ij}$ and the sampling probabilities $p_{ij}$, i.e., $Q$.
+A larger $P_{gi}$ allows for a higher filter discriminability as the frequency response can change more quickly and identify the difference between nearby frequencies, but leads to worse stability.
 Data with high dimensionality $N$ results in a larger graph and increases the effect of sparsification on the VNN stability.
-More importantly, $Q$ represents the interplay between sample covariance values $\schc_{ij}$ and their corresponding sampling probabilities $p_{ij}$, which can be used as a design choice to develop different stochastic sparsification strategies in a principled manner as we shall discuss in the next section.
-Finally, note that the results in Thm.~\ref{th:stability_random} and its proof generalize and differ substantially from the results in~\citep[Theorem 1]{gao2021stability} as we consider here edge-specific probabilities $p_{ij}$ rather than an identical probability $p_{ij} = p$ and we identify a connection between VNN stability and the data distribution through their covariances $\schc_{ij}$, which is not present in~\citep{gao2021stability}.
+More importantly, $Q$ represents the interplay between sample covariance values $\schc_{ij}$ and their corresponding sampling probabilities $p_{ij}$, which can be used as a design choice to develop stochastic sparsification strategies in a principled manner as we shall discuss next.
+This term allows to capture the impact of large perturbations caused by sparsification, making our analysis principally different from \cite{sihag2022covariance} which is limited to small covariance perturbations.
+Finally, the results in Thm.~\ref{th:stability_random} and its proof generalize and differ substantially from the results in~\cite[Theorem 1]{gao2021stability} as we consider here edge-specific probabilities $p_{ij}$ rather than an identical probability $p_{ij} = p$ and we identify a connection between the S-VNN stability and the data distribution through their covariances $\schc_{ij}$, which is not present in~\cite{gao2021stability}.